Audit: Project audit

-Formal: Applies when the project is in trouble, sponsor agrees that the audit is needed, sensitivities are high, and need to be able prove conclusions via sustainable evidence.
+Formal: Applies when the project is in trouble, and the sponsor agrees that the audit is needed, sensitivities are high, and conclusions must be proved via sustainable evidence.

-Informal: Apply when a new project manager is provided, there is no indication the projects in trouble and there is a need to report whether the project is as opposed to where its supposed to Informal audits can apply the same criteria as formal audit but there is no need for such a in depth report or formal report.
+Informal: Applies when a new project manager is provided, there is no indication the project is in trouble and there is a need to report whether the project is proceeding as planned.
+Informal audits can apply the same criteria as formal audits, but it is not necessary for the report to be so formal or in-depth.

 Energy audits

-An energy audit is an inspection, survey and analysis of energy flows for energy conservation in a building, process or system to reduce the amount of energy input into the system without negatively affecting the output(s).
+An energy audit is an inspection, survey and analysis of energy flows for energy conservation in a building, process or system to reduce the amount of energy input into the system without negatively affecting the output.